-Did you receive an IRS Collection Notices in the mail?
+Did you receive an IRS Collection Notice in the mail?
 If so, you either (1) opened it immediately as you had to know what the problem was or (2) refused to open it as you were hoping that the problem would go away on its own.
 Once you finally read the IRS Collection Notice, you may be left wondering what the notice actually means.
-Here is a short description of some of the most Common IRS Collection Notices and what they mean.
+Here is a short description of some of the most common IRS Collection Notices and what they mean.

 - The CP215 is a Civil Penalty Assessment notice – IRS Notice cp215 tells Business Taxpayers that a civil penalty has been assessed, i.e., a civil tax penalty has been recorded on the IRS’s books and records for your business’s account.